AnaliceCoimbra/AnaliceCoimbra/README.md

      I'm a first year student focusing on self development, I am currently learning C# and making games using Unity.

-     Besides, I also but have knowledge in SQL, since I work with data on a daily basis.
+     Besides, I also have knowledge in SQL, since I work with data on a daily basis.
      At the moment, I'm working as a Program Manager Intern at Amazon Stores.
 </div>